Part 3 - Weight Loss Movement Strategy

 Strengthening

-Helps sustain muscle during weight loss, boost metabolism, and mood and creates a strong, capable body.
+Strength training helps preserve muscle during weight loss, boosts metabolism, lifts mood, and builds a strong, capable body.

 Where I'll do it: ☐ Home ☐ Gym ☐ Outdoors ☐ Combination